Art Donovan: Post-playing career

+In 1955, Donovan and his wife Dorothy purchased an 1850s Victorian mansion in Towson, Maryland, and converted it into the Valley Country Club, renowned for its sports bar.
+Although he was the owner, Donovan was known for doing manual labor at the club to include painting and working in the kitchen washing pots and pans.
+The couple operated it until their respective deaths (Dororthy in 2017); it still remains under family ownership and management.
+During the last ten years of his playing career, Donovan worked as a salesman for the Schenley Distilling Company.
+After he retired from football in the early 1960s, a friend and customer offered to sell him a liquor store on nothing but a handshake.
+Donovan owned and operated the business for about 22 years, alongside his management of the Club.

 He published an autobiography, Fatso, in 1987.
 He was noted as a jovial and humorous person during his playing career and capitalized on that with television and speaking appearances after retiring as a player.
-He owned and managed a country club near Baltimore.
 Donovan also appeared ten times on Late Night with David Letterman, telling humorous stories about his old playing days and about other footballers he played with and against in his time.
 He relayed a story that he played without a helmet and in fact is shown on football cards without a helmet.
 Letterman wore Donovan's No. 70 Colts jersey in the famous Super Bowl XLI commercial with Oprah Winfrey and Jay Leno.
 Donovan also made several appearances on The Tonight Show Starring Johnny Carson.

 Donovan guest-starred in the Nickelodeon show The Adventures of Pete & Pete in the episode "Space, Geeks, and Johnny Unitas".
-He also appeared as a guest commentator at the WWF King of the Ring tournament in 1994.
-Donovan's appearance at the event would become infamous among wrestling fans for being seemingly uninformed about the product as well as generally befuddled behavior such as repeatedly asking how much certain wrestlers weighed.
-He was joined by Gorilla Monsoon on play-by-play, who inadvertently referred to Donovan as "Art O'Donnell", and Randy Savage.
+He also appeared as a guest commentator at the WWF King of the Ring tournament in 1994. alongside Gorilla Monsoon and Randy Savage.
+Donovan's appearance at the event became infamous among wrestling fans for him being legitimately uninformed about even the basics of the sport.

 He was co-host of the popular 1990s program Braase, Donovan, Davis and Fans on WJZ-TV in Baltimore with Colt teammate Ordell Braase.
 The trio talked more about Art Donovan's fabled stories than contemporary NFL football, but the show held high ratings in its time slot.
 He was also a pitchman for the Maryland State Lottery and ESPN.

 In the 1996 Homicide: Life on the Street episode 'Hostage, Part 1," Donovan appeared as the neighbor of a murder victim.

 He has been interviewed in NPR's Weekend Edition Saturday.